Machine-Learning-Dynamical-Systems/kooplearn/docs/index.rst

 .. div:: sd-text-left sd-font-italic

-   Koopman and Transfer operator learning in Python
+   A Python library for Koopman and Transfer operator learning

 ----